jp2321/dl4cv_dev/slides/chapter4_01_cnn.md

 Padding:
 - Kernel strictly applied in the image slide?
-- Same: Convolved feature has same size as input; Input is extended with zeros
+- Same: The convolved feature has the same size as input; Input is extended with zeros
 - Valid: Kernel only applied in image; Outputsize smaller

 Source: Saha (2018)